How Fender amps work

 In signal theory distortion is defined as a change of amplitude, frequency or phase.
 How can we relate this to tone, or even a guitar amp?
 A good tube amp is often described with the terms sag, compression and harmonic frequencies.
 These are just different words for distortion.
 Tubes, transformers, capacitors, resistors and speakers contribute in shaping a distorted tone.
 When you think you’re tone is clean, i.e. a Twin Reverb set at volume=4, there is a lot of distortion coming to play.
 If you plug your guitar into a 400W Ampeg bass amp, you’ll experience what the term clean means.
 Distortion is for many tube amp guys considered a good thing since it makes the tone thicker, fuller and with more sustain.
 This is not desirable for all instruments.

 Let’s study the circuit design of the Princeton Reverb and walk through the logical stages from where the guitar signal enters the amp to where it reaches the speakers.
-The other fender blackface/silverface amps works pretty similar.
-All the stages who are significantly contributing to distortion are written in italic.
+The other fender blackface/silverface amps works similar with the exception of two channels and different usage of tremolo and phase inverter tubes.

 - The guitar signal is first amplified through the V1 tube (first half of it).
 First gain stage.
 Will distort if signal level is very high (hot humbuckers, boost effect pedals).